decyphir/RobonTL/README.md

 ## Testing

 A simple program is given in the `test` folder.
+To compile:

 ```
 g++ test_prog.cpp ../lib/robonlib.a -I ../include -o test_prog
 ```

+It reads a formula specification file `spec.stl` in the same folder and reads signal samples input on stdin, computing interval robustness at each sample.